top of page

 A SATURDAY TO REMEMBER

-The overarching fact of the matter is that it had been the hell of a game, everything that makes college football an almost-mystical and mesmerizing spectacle.
-The big crowd, full of an unsullied belief in the possibilities, had arrived early, filling the nearly fifty-thousand seats and packing the steep grass embankment of Rock-M Hill beyond the north end-zone, turning the surrounding grandstands into a kind of Mizzou-partisan, black-and-yellow cubist mass.
+The overarching reality is that the Buffaloes and Tigers had played the hell of a football game, everything that makes college football an almost-mystical and mesmerizing spectacle.
+The big crowd, full of an unsullied belief in the possibilities, had arrived early, filling the fifty-thousand seats and packing the steep grass embankment of Rock-M Hill beyond the north end-zone, turning the surrounding grandstands into a kind of Mizzou-heavy, black-and-yellow cubist mass.

 Photo of Faurot Field and the famous Rock-M (not taken during 1990 game being examined).

-They were animated by that special kind of Saturday hope, the kind which allows a passive spectator to contribute heavily, by way of perpetual shouting and powerful telekinetic energies, in the home upset over a mighty, and heavily-favored, conference rival.
-The organic and prideful revelry that commences after victories of that nature, for those who choose to participate, fills the weekend with a kind of untouchable joy that cannot be generated in any other way.
+They were animated by that unique kind of Saturday hope, the one which allows a passive spectator to contribute heavily, by way of perpetual shouting and powerful telekinetic energies, in the home upset over a mighty and heavily-favored conference rival.
+The organic and ecstatic revelry that commences after victories under those conditions, for those who choose to participate, fills the weekend with a kind of untouchable joy that cannot be generated in any other way.

 Colorado's Heisman Trophy winner Rashaan Salaam in 1994 wearing the Buffaloes' signature all-black.